love-your-parens/wator-it/README.md

 To replace `rsync` on Windows, you can install [cwrsync](https://itefix.net/cwrsync) (e.g. via [Scoop](https://scoop.sh/)).
 Scoop also offers an easy install of `lftp`.

-Put your FTP credentials in a `publish.edn` file, located in the project's root.
-Create it if it doesn't exist.
-It should contain the following keys:
+`Firebase` deployments are also supported, but to this end the `Firebase CLI` must be installed and configured separately within the project as documented [here](https://firebase.google.com/docs/hosting/quickstart?hl=en&authuser=0).

+You can publish the site to one of the two endpoints:
+- staging: via the `stage` task
+- production: via the `publish` task

+For this to work, you need to provide an appropriate configuration file for each of the endpoints: `stage.edn` and `publish.edn` respectively, both located in the project's root.

+Configuration files should consist of a hashmap, containing some of the parameters listed below.

+Mandatory:

+* `method` program/protocol to use.
+Available options:
+  - :ftp
+  - :sftp
+  - :ssh
+  - :firebase

+Mandatory with S/FTP and SSH:

 * `host`
 * `user`
 * `password`
 * `path` - path of the target directory, e.g. `www/` (relative), or `/home/myuser/www` (absolute)
-* `method` program/protocol to use.
-Available options:
-  * :ftp
-  * :sftp
-  * :ssh